Open-Acidification/Open-Acidification.github.io/_docs/16-google-docs-integration.md

 The y-axis range is set for all graphs by the "temp spark +-" and the "ph spark +-" (columns J and K).
 By default the spark-line graphs show the last 70 data points.
 If the device updates occur every 20 minutes, this means the last 24 hours are displayed in the spark-line.
 You can change update interval on the Tank Controller itself.
-You can change the number of past data points displayed on the sparkline in the sheets or the individual tank controllers.
+You can change the number of past data points displayed on the spark-line in the sheets or the individual tank controllers.
 Navigate to one of those sheets, and select cell "H2".
 Here you should see a function that looks like this:

 ```text